workarea-commerce/active_model-unvalidate/README.md

 end
 ```

-With `activemodel-unvalidate` included in your bundle, the `Unvalidate` methods are automatically available to any class that includes `ActiveModel::Validations`.
+With `active_model-unvalidate` included in your bundle, the `Unvalidate` methods are automatically available to any class that includes `ActiveModel::Validations`.
 Here you can remove individual validations on specific fields or attributes, such as the length validator on `name`.
 You can also remove a method-base validation, such as the `real_email` validator.

 ```ruby
 class Example